CQCL/pytket-docs/manual/manual_circuit.rst

     gate_counts(circ)

-We obtain a :py:class:`Counter` object where the keys are the various :py:class:`~pytket.circuit.OpType` s and the values represent how frequently each :py:class:`~pytket.circuit.OpType` appears in our :py:class:`~pytket.circuit.Circuit`.
+We obtain a :py:class:`collections.Counter` object where the keys are the various :py:class:`~pytket.circuit.OpType` s and the values represent how frequently each :py:class:`~pytket.circuit.OpType` appears in our :py:class:`~pytket.circuit.Circuit`.
 This method summarises the gate counts obtained for the circuit shown above.

 Boxes
 -----